jayJavaGGDev/public-jdevimin-tech/README.md

 you can access the login page by going to http://localhost:8080/

-create an account by clicking [Create A New User] button from the landing page.
+create an account by clicking the Create A New User button from the landing page.

 You can access other accounts by going to /friends/find